ARM-software/Tool-Solutions/docker/tensorflow-aarch64/README.md

     ```  > ./build.sh --build-type base ```

   * To choose between the different tensorflow versions use '--tf_version 1' for TensorFlow 1.15.2 or '--tf_version 2' for TensorFlow 2.2.0.
 The default value is set to tf_version=1.
     For the base build: This will generate an image named 'DockerTest/ubuntu/base-v$tf_version', hyphenated with the version of TensorFlow chosen.

-TensorFlow can optionally be built with DNNL, using the '--dnnl' flag, either using the C++ reference kernels throughout,
+TensorFlow can optionally be built with oneDNN, using the '--onednn' or '--dnnl' flag, either using the C++ reference kernels throughout,
-'--dnnl reference', or with the addition of OpenBLAS for BLAS calls '--dnnl openblas'.
+'--onednn reference', or with the addition of OpenBLAS for BLAS calls '--onednn openblas'.
+Tensorflow 1.x is built with oneDNN 0.21.3 (MKL-DNN) and Tensorflow 2.x is built with oneDNN 1.4.
+Without the '--onednn' flag, the default Eigen backend of Tensorflow is chosen.
+For the final TensorFlow image with oneDNN: This will generate an image 'tensorflow-v$tf_version$onednn_blas with the type of onednn backend chosen.

 Memory requirements for building TensorFlow can be singificant, and may exceed the available
-memory, paricuarly for parallel builds (the default).
+memory, particularly for parallel builds (the default).
 There are two flags which can be used to
 control the resources Bazel consumes:

   * --jobs sets the number of jobs to run in parallel during the build, this will apply to all parallel builds/